ElSrJuez/shell-critic/DESIGN.md

 | Log | `FileMemoryStore.Append(line)` | JSONL in `%LocalAppData%/ConsoleCritic/logs/` |

 ### B. Index / Store / App Memory
+#### Tiered Memory Implementation & Limitations (v0.2)

+Console Critic uses a two-tier memory architecture for storing invocation records:

+- **RAM Tier:**
+  - In-memory ring buffer (`Queue<InvocationRecord>`) holds the most recent N records (configurable, default ~200).
+  - Enables ultra-fast lookups and vector search for recent events.
+  - Eviction policy: oldest records are removed when buffer is full.

+- **Disk Tier:**
+  - Persistent storage via Akavache (`LocalMachine` cache) for durable retention.
+  - All records are written to disk; no fallback or silent error handling—errors are surfaced immediately.
+  - No expiry or retention logic is implemented yet; records persist until manually purged or Akavache is configured for expiry.
+  - No archival/zipping of old records; planned for future versions.

+**Limitations (as of v0.2):**
+- No multi-provider or failback logic; only RAM and disk tiers are supported.
+- No automatic expiry, archival, or cleanup for disk tier.
+- No diagnostics for memory pressure or disk usage.
+- No unit/integration tests for tiered memory flows (pending).
+- Configuration for expiry/retention is not yet exposed.

+Future versions will address retention, diagnostics, and extensibility for additional storage backends.

 Unified, schema-driven tiered memory using a single record type for both RAM and disk: